Stock market live, Stock exchange today live - ExBulletin

 Stock market live, Stock exchange today live

-Highlights of actions / actions: The benchmark stock indexes on the BSE and the National Stock Exchange (NSE) came out of their straight 4-session losing streak and ended Monday up nearly 1%, thanks to gains from market heavyweights Reliance Industries ( RIL), metals, pharmaceuticals, banking and financial stocks.
+Highlights of actions / actions: The benchmark stock indexes on the BSE and the National Stock Exchange (NSE) reversed their morning gains and ended down nearly 1% on Wednesday amid a late-breaking cross-industry sell-off.

 (with contributions from agencies)